localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 ## Introduction

 [Apache Flink](https://flink.apache.org/) is a framework for building applications that process and analyze streaming data.
-[Managed Service for Apache Flink (MSAF)](https://docs.aws.amazon.com/managed-flink/latest/java/what-is.html) is an AWS service that provides the underlying infrastructure and a hosted Apache Flink cluster that can run Apache Flink applications.
+[Managed Service for Apache Flink (MSF)](https://docs.aws.amazon.com/managed-flink/latest/java/what-is.html) is an AWS service that provides the underlying infrastructure and a hosted Apache Flink cluster that can run Apache Flink applications.

 LocalStack lets you to run Flink applications locally and implements several [AWS-compatible API operations](https://docs.localstack.cloud/references/coverage/coverage_kinesisanalyticsv2/).

 {{< callout "note" >}}
-The emulated MSAF provider was introduced and made the default in LocalStack v4.1.
+The emulated MSF provider was introduced and made the default in LocalStack v4.1.

 If you wish to use the older mock provider, you can set `PROVIDER_OVERRIDE_KINESISANALYTICSV2=legacy`.
 {{< /callout >}}